Black Cap Trent Boult's beautiful wedding day

 According to florist Shaye Woolford, whose company On My Hand styled the Saturday wedding, the weather held off for the couple who were snapped by photographer Danelle Bohane in a series of golden sunset-lit shots.

-The couple live in the Mount and had been together for about three years when, amid a busy cricket schedule, Trent popped the question on a trip to Melbourne last June.
+The couple live in the Mount and had been together for about three years when, amid a busy cricket schedule, Boult popped the question on a trip to Melbourne last June.